 3. Line Procedures

 Lining up the kids in set spots, typically in alphabetic order, is a good way to keep order in the line.
-This will prevent kids form fighting over spots in line and pushing to be the line leader or next to their friends.
+This will prevent kids from fighting over spots in line and pushing to be the line leader or next to their friends.

 4. Morning Work Procedures

-As students come in and unpack, you need some sort of task to get them focused for a day of learning.
-You might decide to use this time for silent reading or use it as a chance to do some spiral review for language arts or math.
+Morning work sets the tone for each school day, especially if students arrive at various times.
+As students come in and unpack, you need some tasks to focus on for a day of learning.
+You might decide to use this time for silent reading or as a chance to do some spiral review for language arts or math.

 During the first week of school, you set the tone.
 Teach students specifically what is expected upon arrival and reinforce your expectations daily.

-While your first day activities will likely look different, you can take time later that afternoon to teach the expected morning routine, and get started as early as day 2.
+While your first-day activities will likely look different, you can take time later that afternoon to teach the expected morning routine and get started as early as Day 2.
 This can help build a routine that can carry your students through the whole school year.

-5. Supply Procedures
+5. Supply Management Procedures

 Crayons, paper, notebooks, rulers, oh my!!
 Supplies are a huge part of the school day.
 That’s why it is so important to have a well-planned system for how students will manage these tools.

-What will they keep at their desks and how will they keep it organized?
+- What will they keep at their desks, and how will they keep it organized?

-Where will you keep supplies that are used infrequently?
+- Where will you keep supplies that are used infrequently?

-6. Arrival & Dismissal Procedures
+6. Arrival & Dismissal Classroom Procedures

 After your class arrives on the first day, spend some time teaching them how they'll come into the classroom, where they'll put their things, and what they should do once they've gotten everything put away.

-Getting Started with Classroom Procedures
+Getting Started with Rules and Classroom Procedures Elementary Teachers Must-Teach the First Week